 - Laying one's cards on the table

-For a complete, step-by-step process of creating a story from any issue, see Part Three of Discovering the Soul of Your Story.
+(For a step-by-step process of creating a story from any issue, see Part Three of Discovering the Soul of Your Story).

 According to Hoyle